jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Enter-Agreement.md

 12 Validity of the Agreement

-12.1 The Agreement shall be valid from the effective date until the expiration date of the shop service period established by the service provider based on the Agreement.
+12.1 The Agreement shall be valid from the effective date until the expiration date of the service period agreed upon between the specific shop and JD Cloud established by the service provider based on the Agreement.

 12.2 The Agreement is legally binding only on the related businesses of the specific shops established by the service provider based on the Agreement.
 It is not legally binding on the same or similar businesses carried out by "JD Cloud" and the service provider.
 For example, if "JD Cloud" and the service provider carry out the same or similar businesses at the same time, the additional agreement shall be executed for implementation.